tasheng/2017ppBmesonAna/README.md

   KEY: TH1D	Eff1DHisBptMult;1
   KEY: TH1D	Eff1DHisBDTMult;1

-Indeed, the file also contains that the Splot weight variation for MC/Data Discrepancy systamtics as well as Bpt Systematics
+In fact, the file also contains that the Splot weight variation for MC/Data Discrepancy systamtics as well as Bpt Systematics

 Here, the histograms of Eff1DHis is the nominal, Eff1DHisTnPUp is the TnP variation up, and the Eff1DHisTnPDown is TnP variation down.
 Basically, we take the percent variation of TnP Up/Down to the nominal as the TnP systematic uncertainties